AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. index:: menu; navigate --> previous tag

 :menuselection:`Navigate --> Previous tag`

   Go to previous tag or location. :ref:`The_Locations_View`.

 .. index:: menu; navigate --> next tag

 :menuselection:`Navigate --> Next tag`

   Go to next tag or location. :ref:`The_Locations_View`.

 .. index:: menu; navigate --> back

 :menuselection:`Navigate --> Back`

-  Each time you use one of the navigation feature in GPS, GPS first stores the current location in a history and then move the cursor.
-This option allows you to navigate backward in the history, going to the location you were previously viewing.
+  Each time you use one of the navigation features in GPS, it stores the current location in a history.
+This entry allows you to navigate backward in the history, going to the location you were previously viewing.

 .. index:: menu; navigate --> forward

 :menuselection:`Navigate --> Forward`

   Moves forward in the history of locations.